 Have you ever calculated the number of hours you spend in your car?
 If you have children, you might be transporting them back and forth to school daily.
 Perhaps you are taking them to sports practice and games along with a myriad of other activities.
 When your vehicle is full of little people, the daily car time can lead to trash spilling out as the car doors open or fights over who will sit where.
-Whether you function as a couple, a single mom, a small family, a large family, or just by yourself most of the time, the following ideas might create more pleasant travel time.
+Whether you function as a couple, a single dad, a single mom, a small family, a large family, a grandparent or just by yourself most of the time, the following ideas might create more pleasant travel time.
 Whatever your situation, your vehicle is almost an extension of your home.
 Below are a few ideas:

 Keep used bags under the driver’s seat.

 When you are approaching home or filling up your gas tank, pass a bag around the car asking for people’s garbage.
 If by yourself, always empty trash from your car while you are waiting for your gas or parking in the garage.
 While the vehicle is in motion and kiddos are strapped in their seats, you might receive cooperation and a quick response by passing around an empty bag requesting nearby trash.
 Train them early on this habit.
 Most of us park close to the outside garbage cans.
 Transfer all trash to these cans as soon as you’re home.
 This maintains a trash free zone inside your vehicle.

 If space is available in your vehicle, pack healthy snacks in case you are delayed unexpectedly.
 When you’re heading out for an extended time, pack perishable items in a cooler such as cheese sticks, boiled eggs and cut veggies.
 For non-perishable snacks, consider crackers, granola bars, pretzels and beef jerky.
 When the weather is moderate or cold, carry a case of water bottles.